cmu-phil/tetrad-fx/README.md

 1. Tetrad has a bootstrapping API; we plan to include this as well.

-1. As a note to self: If someone has gone to the trouble to tyep out notes for a particular component, that component should not be deleted without putting up a warning dialog.
+1. As a note to self: If someone has gone to the trouble to type out notes for a particular component, that component should not be deleted without putting up a warning dialog.
 Also, if other components depend on it, the other components shoudl be deelted along with it--again with a stern warning.
 Similarly, if a search has taken a particularly